-The scope of the eServices Register includes a broad range of IT services and related products, facilitating the delivery of end-to-end solutions.
+The scope of the eServices Register includes a broad range of Information and Communications Technology (ICT) services and related products, facilitating the delivery of end-to-end solutions.
 The register provides a procurement channel for professional services to specify, develop, test and maintain a solution, and may provide all component parts of the solution, including software and hosting services.
 The full range of hosted services, including software as a service (SaaS) and infrastructure as a service (IaaS), may be offered as part of a full solution.
 Geo-spatial data services are also available.

 The government’s existing procurement arrangements for software or hosting services may need to be used in constructing the solution.
 In such cases, buyers will have the option to either seek a fully integrated solution offered by a single eServices supplier, or to manage the procurement and integration of the various elements of the solution from multiple suppliers.

 Buyers are encouraged to download the categories available on the eServices Register from the Resources section below for further information.

 The eServices Register is to be used when there is an ICT requirement to engage a business entity, that would be accountable to the buyer of their services for the delivery of all required outcomes.
 This engagement is typically based on a statement of work.

 The eServices Register is to be used to provide backup or support services of an external organisation for a specific technology project.
 It is not to be used to engage on-hire workers (temporary staff).
 The Staffing Services SPC is used to supply a diverse range of IT and administrative on-hire workers/temporary staff.
 This engagement is typically based on a position description.